jupyterhub/zero-to-jupyterhub-k8s/doc/source/optimization.md

-**NOTE**: If you end up *not* using a dedicated node pool for users and want to scale down efficiently, you will need to learn about PodDisruptionBudget resources and to do quite a bit more work in order to avoid ending up with almost empty nodes not scaling down.
+**NOTE**: If you end up *not* using a dedicated node pool for users and want to scale down efficiently, you will need to learn about PodDisruptionBudget resources and do quite a bit more work in order to avoid ending up with almost empty nodes not scaling down.

 #### Using available nodes efficiently (the user scheduler)

-If you have users coming online and others being culled by inactivity, but on average you are needing less and less nodes.
-How will you free up a node so it can be scaled down?
+If you have users starting new servers while the total number of active users decreasing, how will you free up a node so it can be scaled down?

+This is what the *user scheduler* helps you with.
+The user scheduler's only task is to schedule new user pods to the *most utilized node*.
+This can be compared to the *default scheduler* that instead always tries to schedule pods so the *least utilized node*.
+Only the user scheduler would allow the underutilized nodes to free up over time as the total amount of users decrease but a few users still arrive.

+**NOTE**: If you don't want to scale down the nodes you have, it would make more sense to let the users spread out and utilize all available nodes.
+Only activate the user scheduler if you have an autoscaling node pool.

-This is what the user scheduler helps you with.
-It will schedule *new* user pods to the most utilized node, allowing the underutilized nodes to free up over time as older user pods shut down.
-To see this in action, look at the following graph from the mybinder.org deployment when they enabled the user scheduler, it is showing the amount of user pods active on five different nodes.
-You will notice that when the user scheduler is enabled, two nodes are in time freed up from user pods and then scaled down.
+To see the user scheduler in action, look at the following graph from the mybinder.org deployment.
+The graph is from when the user scheduler was enabled for the first time, it is showing the amount of user pods active on five different nodes.
+When the user scheduler was enabled, two nodes were in time freed up from user pods and scaled down.

 [![](_static/images/user_scheduler.png)](_static/images/user_scheduler.png)